pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-7/index.md

 ### Clearing the SharePoint site recycle bin

 Working with the recycle bin programmatically has become easier as well.
-You can now clear a site recycle bin with a simple one liner.
+You can now clear a site recycle bin with a simple one-liner.

 Clear all items from the first-stage recycle bin: